Try Percona Backup for MongoDB

 Setting up PBM

-First, deploy a sharded cluster on k8s (minikube) (the most tedious task).
+First, deploy a sharded cluster on k8s (minikube) (the most tedious step).

-The pbm-agent resides in the mongod pod as a sidecar.
+The mongod pod includes the pbm-agent as a sidecar.

-We also use MinIO as a backup storage destination.
+We also use MinIO as a backup destination.

 I won't go into that here, but I'll assume that you've already configured the replica set and added shards.